russelldb/riak_core/docs/ring_claim.md

 - node 7 - 12.5%
 - node 8 - 12.5%

-So with this arrangement, a clearly sub-optimal scenario is created on two node failures - as multiple preflists lost node diversity (i.e. they had fallbacks elected that were not on physically diverse nodes to surviving primaries), and there is a significant bias of load towards one particular node.
+With this arrangement, a clearly sub-optimal scenario is created on two node failures - as multiple preflists lost node diversity (i.e. they had fallbacks elected that were not on physically diverse nodes to surviving primaries), and there is a significant bias of load towards one particular node.

-So ideally the spacing between partitions for a node should not just be `target_n_val` but further if possible.
+Ideally the spacing between partitions for a node should not just be `target_n_val` but further if possible.

 ## Riak Claim v2 and Upholding Claim properties